Why side sleeping boosts your sleep health

 How side sleeping can help with sleep apnea

 Most people breathe better when sleeping on their side.
-According to one study, around 68% of people with sleep apnea breathe much better when not on their back.
+According to one study, around 68 percent of people with sleep apnea breathe much better when not on their back.
 The reason is simple: gravity.
-Side-sleeping has long been known to protect the airway from collapse.
+Side-sleeping has long been known as the best sleeping position for breathing and to protect the airway from collapse.
 When sleeping near a snorer, a nudge to get them off their back usually quiets things down considerably.

 Most people cannot simply command their bodies to sleep on their sides throughout the duration of the night.
 Thankfully, there are a lot of products on the market, both over the counter and through a prescription, that assist with maintaining a side sleeping position.
 These generally range from specially shaped wedge pillows to wearable feedback devices that discourage the sleeper from rolling onto their back.